sebastianstupak/learning/README.md

 # Learning

-Open-source learning tracker with curated resources and progress notes.
+List of resources and tracking of my learning.

 ## Legend

-- 🎯 Want to Learn
+- 🎯 Want to Learn/Read
-- 📚 Currently Learning
+- 📚 Currently Learning/Reading
 - ✅ Completed
 - ⛔ Dropped